ithamartorres/com.8fit.codingtask/README.md

 into account the "release" process and in the TODO i wanted to show that part of what i think important is being able to deliver "partial" but self/contained versions of software (at different levels)

 Also includes the sql queries (tested in postgres) about some of data tasks.
+They are in src/main/resources/Script.sql